vtexdocs/help-center-content/docs/tutorials/en/como-saber-qual-pagina-do-sistema-esta-sendo-renderizada-no-site.md

 ---
-title: How do I know what page of the system is being rendered on the site?
+title: 'How do I know what page of the system is being rendered on the site?'
 id: 1GXswbUMu0CUG2uqCOGcgI
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:44.215Z